jasminefifi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displays the last lines of a file
+Displays first lines of a file